-During the work, we ask all residents to not park their car on the road that is being resurfaced as we will need access to the whole road at all times.
+While the work is happening, we ask all residents to not park their car on the road that is being worked on.
+We will need access to the whole road at all times.

 Please take care when driving on the newly laid surface as there is likely to be some loose chippings.
 Until we have returned to the site to sweep away loose chippings, please follow temporary speed limit signage.

 See below our information leaflets for residents affected by the works:

 Surface treatments across Cambridgeshire consist of a number of different varieties, all are designed to seal the surface, add texture and conformity and extend the life expectancy of the road.

 The varieties we use are surface dressing, Micro Asphalt, Footway Slurry Seal, and Retread.